ContextMark/CML/paper/CSE.md

 `token1`.`token2`@`token3`+`token4` `token5`:`token6`
 ```

-To encode the above plain-text CML string into its **encoded format**, follow these steps:
+To encode the above plain-text CML string into its encoded format, follow these steps:

 1. Extract semantic tokens and separators From the original CML string, extract all `semantic tokens` (text within backticks) and `relationship separators` (e.g., `.`, `@`, `+`, ` `, `:`).